jb5k/way_of_stock/ApplicationRelease.md

 ## Concepts

 Each application requires releases of multiple _facets_.
-For eaxmple a release may involve:
+For example a release may involve:

 * Creating or migrating a database.
 * Adding or updating destinations on a message broker.